Daniel Best: Early years

 In 1839, Best's father, John, moved the family to Missouri, where he built a saw mill to cut lumber for the local pioneers.
 Daniel Best spent the first nine years of his life here, before the family moved again in 1847 to Lee County, Iowa, where they took up farming and raised stock.
-In 1859, Daniel, following his brother, joined a wagon train heading west to Fort Walla Walla, Washington, where he was employed as an ox-tender and sharpshooter.
+In 1859, Daniel, following his brother, joined a wagon train heading west to Fort Walla Walla, Washington Territory where he was employed as an ox-tender and sharpshooter.

 Life in the West

-In Washington, Daniel was involved in gold mining, followed by working in sawmills and eventually building his own sawmill.
+In Washington Territory, Best was involved in gold mining, followed by working in sawmills and eventually building his own sawmill.

 While working in his sawmill, he lost the first three fingers of his left hand, which he later said made him begin to "use his head".
 He then moved to Sutter County, California to work on the ranch owned by his brother Henry Best, where he began inventing machines.